-NOTE: Setting both the Bass and SubWaveTM Level controls near or at maximum boost will increase the overall amount of bass in your signal VERY SIGNIFICANTLY!
-We're all in favor of that, just so long as your speaker cabinet can handle the peak levels.
+NOTE: Setting both the Bass and SubWave[TM] Level controls near or at maximum boost will increase the overall amount of bass in your signal VERY SIGNIFICANTLY!
+We're all in favor of that, just so long as the peak levels don't exceed the internal speaker's excursion limit, which would be obvious to your ear.
 Adjust the controls slowly, and use common sense.